What is the Risk Severity Rating?

 Understanding each severity rating for your risks in Onside

-When setting up your risk register, each risk you add will have a 'Risk Management' section, and within this, the Risk Severity Rating for that risk.
-This is completely internal to the admins on your account and not visible to visitors.
+When setting up your risk register, each risk you add will have a 'Manage' section, and within this, the "Inherent risk rating" for that risk, as well as a "Residual risk rating".

-The risk severity rating is important because it advises you and your staff what level of action needs to be taken and how urgently.
+The severity ratings are important because they advise you and your staff what level of action needs to be taken and how urgently.
 You would treat a low risk very differently to a critical risk after all.

 The risk severity rating calculation is based on the Consequence and Likelihood chosen, as per this matrix;